Subtodempen/6502-assembler/README.md

 # 6502-assembler
-6502 assembler very early stages, so far only done the lexer: more to cum.
+6502 assembler nearly finished just need to generate binary. lexer and Parser done.
+Might just leave it at Lexer and Parser but idk.